Marden Walking Group

 Long distance walks: These are long distance trail, such as the Saxon Shore Way which are walked in sections of 8-10 miles over a period of time.

-We are aware that the dog population has increased significantly during lockdown, and the Parish Council have increased the number of dog litter bins in the village, so please do use them.
+We are aware that the dog population has increased significantly since lockdown, and the Parish Council have increased the number of dog litter bins in the village, so please do use them.
 We do not normally invite dogs on our scheduled walks but we do urge dog walkers to use the correct PROWs as shown in our leaflets.

 Our current programme of Walks is given below, If you would like further information, or would like to be put on an e-mail list to receive information on future walks, please contact Steve McArragher (steve.mcarragher@btinternet.com).

-Programme for August 2025
+Programme for March 2026

 Long- distance walks